 This would be the more negative flip side of the last strategy.
 If they realise their limited appeal to and declining influence on wider society, religious groups could embrace fringe status.
 They could become increasingly insular or cult like.

-Many Christian denominations adapt their beliefs to a modern understanding of the world, moving towards a more naturalistic or allegorical understanding of religion could just be one more evolution.
+Many Christian denominations adapt their beliefs to a modern understanding of the world, moving towards a secular more naturalistic or allegorical understanding of religion could just be one more evolution.
 Many people connected to faith communities already have a humanist worldview or secularist politics.
 Why not embrace that?
 Religions could adapt to secular society by losing the off-putting religious aspects and keeping the social structures.
 Imagine a Church of England run Sunday Assembly or secular Catholic congregation.
 Religious groups could become hugely influential civil society groups, using their organisational skills, experience and vast financial assets for genuine good.

 7. Find a new role

 From a business perspective, the problem facing churches is that they have a range of secondary products – community, charitable activities, interesting buildings to visit etc. – that are somewhat popular.
 But despite all their efforts they are increasingly unable to leverage this to promote their primary product, religion.
-If a coffee shop was selling more books than coffee, and their drinks were both was ethically suspect and unpalatable, at some point they’d just become a bookshop.
+If a coffee shop was selling more books than coffee, and their drinks were both ethically suspect and unpalatable, at some point they’d just become a bookshop.
 Rather than trying to use social service to bring people into religion, why not just do it for its own good?

 8. Support institutionalised nonreligion